-BNNSG Training Hub
+BNSSG Training Hub

 Clinical Pharmacists

-Introduction to Clinical Pharmacists in General Practise
+Introduction to Clinical Pharmacists in General Practic

 The Role of Clinical Pharmacists

 Clinical Pharmacists are an integral part of the general practice team, working alongside GPs, nurses, and other healthcare professionals to optimise patient care.
 They provide expert medication management, improve prescribing safety, and enhance patient outcomes through direct consultations.
 Their role includes reviewing and reconciling medications after hospital discharge, reducing polypharmacy risks, and promoting adherence to prescribed treatments.
-They also assist with managing complex medication regimens and providing specialist advice on high-risk medicines
+They also assist with managing complex medication regimens and providing specialist advice on high-risk medicines.

 Why Clinical Pharmacists Matter